emoriarty/jekyll-notion/README.md

 Page properties and body of the notion page are stored as a hash object.

-In the previous example, data objects can be accesses as follows.
+Data objects can be accessed as follows.

 ```html
 <ul>